Peel Regional Police Pipe Band: History

 The band was formed in 1976.

-The band's Pipe Major is Mike Allegretti; the lead drummer is Cameron Mckail; and the mid-section leader is Colin Mckail.
+The band's Pipe Major is Mike Allegretti; the lead drummer is Cameron McKail; and the mid-section leader is Colin McKail.
 In 2002, the band accompanied Paul McCartney during his song "Mull of Kintyre" at a concert at the Air Canada Centre in Toronto.

 From 2010 to 2014, Peel dominated the grade 1 field, finishing as North American Champions and PPBSO Champion Supreme in each of those years.
-However, as a result of police restructuring in the fall of 2014, the band was no longer able to utilize highly qualified long-distance players.
+However, following police restructuring in the fall of 2014, the band was no longer able to use highly qualified long-distance players.
 This severely impacted the band’s performance standard and relegated the band to, or near, the bottom of grade 1 standings in Ontario, as well as at the World Pipe Band Championships.
 As a result, in the fall of 2017, the band was downgraded to grade 2 by the RSPBA.
 The band leadership immediately embraced this decision and saw it as an opportunity to restructure the organization, to develop new local players, and to establish a multi-level teaching program.